Last Updated on

 Giving birth to a baby is one of the most blessed feelings in the world.
-However, sometimes due to certain complications a pregnancy may end i.e. a woman may experience a miscarriage.
+However, sometimes, due to certain complications, a pregnancy may end i.e. a woman may experience a miscarriage.
 Miscarriage can be depressing and a difficult situation to deal with for a woman.
-Let us know in detail about the risks of miscarriage by week, and we shall also learn about various factors that may increase a woman’s chance of miscarriage, in the following article.
+These are the risks of miscarriage by week, and various factors that may increase a woman’s chance of miscarriage, which will keep you informed.

 Which Factors Increase the Risk of a Miscarriage?